nhoizey/nicolas-hoizey.com/_posts/2018/08/01-using-cloudinary-s-fetch-api-to-convert-an-animated-gif-to-a-video/2018-08-01-using-cloudinary-s-fetch-api-to-convert-an-animated-gif-to-a-video.md

 ---
-title: "Using Cloudinary's fetch API to convert an animated GIF to a video"
+title: "Using Cloudinary's Fetch API to convert an animated GIF to a video"
 lang:  en
 tags:  [video, GIF, Cloudinary]
 ---